jtraveler/project-5-enhanced/README.md

 - Integration with fitness and outdoor activity tracking apps
 - Virtual outdoor gear consultation services
 - Community forum for gear discussions and trip planning
+- FAQ section
+- Inventory Management
+- Chatbot in the lower right corner for quick answers for customers
+- More dynamic products related to the outdoors such as clothing, books etc.
+- More social media channels to reach a larger audience
+- More visual hooks on the homepage such as specific products based on season or a person's location
+- Option to join mailing list

 ## Testing